Frequently Asked Questions

 What other fees apply?

-If you require a lift gate for delivery, a $25 charge applies.
+If you require a lift gate for a palletized LTL delivery, a $25 charge applies.
 Otherwise, zip-o.
 There are no storage fees, no loading or palletizing fees, no warehousing fees and no taxes.
-Your price is exactly what you see on the website (a static price that won’t change with the C market) combined with the flat-rate cost of shipping (if shipping even applies to your order; shipping is free on LTL orders of 10 or more boxes).

 Can I return coffee?

-Unopened boxes of coffee can be returned within 10 business days of delivery for store credit.
-Please contact customer service, at 646.828.8585 or firstname.lastname@example.org, to begin a return.
+Unopened boxes of coffee can be returned within 10 business days of delivery less any delivery charges and a $20 per box restocking fee.
+Buyers will be responsible for all return shipping charges.
+If it's our fault (eg - we sent you the wrong coffee), we will make it right.
+Please contact customer service at 646.828.8585 or firstname.lastname@example.org to begin a return.

 Do you ever bring roasters to visit your operations in coffee producing countries?

 Absolutely!
 We’re really excited about the work we’re doing and we want everyone to see it.
-Most years we take multiple trips with groups of roasters (though our 2018 schedule will be more limited).
-While we require roasters to pay their own airfare, we cover the cost of lodging, food and ground transport during the trip.
+However, origin trips are subject to availability.
 If you’d like to visit one of our teams on your own, during a time when we don’t have a formal trip arranged, we’d be delighted to help you arrange it.
 Please email us at email@example.com.

 Have other questions?
 Think there’s something more we should include here?
 Please let us know!
 Email firstname.lastname@example.org.